ziprangga/bristle/README.md

 ### Selecting an Application

 - **Drag & Drop**: Drag the application you want to clean into the Bristo window.
-- **Export Bom Logs**: Use to export bom logs file, it can be use for more advanced inspection manually (you can watch Sunknudsen explain).
+- **Export Bom Logs**: Export BOM log files (if available) for advanced inspection.
+These logs can be used for manual review or troubleshooting — you can also refer to Sunknudsen’s explanation for guidance.

 ---

 ### Displaying Related Files or Folders

-Once an application is selected, Bristo will display a list of related files or folders.
+Once an application is added, Bristo will display a list of related files or folders.

 - **Delete All**: Click the **Move to Trash** button to move all files/folders to the Trash.